 Working on this story as time goes on.
 I love the idea of a world without European Colonialism.
 Please feel free to comment changes that would make it more realistic, or just better.
 The world I am calling “The Time of Nativia” is open for anyone to write in.
 I would only ask that the origin be mentioned and I get to read the wonderful additions.
 This land I am creating is not static, it is not set in stone.
 It is much too big with too many diverse cultures and nations for a single person to get it right.
+I dream of creating an anthology of writers around the world contributing stories to this world.

 I hope that you Enjoy this the first story.